 We’ve worked closely with Reading Borough Council, the Environment Agency and SSEN, who agreed the necessary permissions for us to build and operate the scheme.
 We’ve had strong links with the Reading Sustainability Centre from the start, as well as with Transition Town Reading and the Greater Reading Environment Network.
 We’ve had help from Low Carbon Hub and we’re a member of Community Energy England and Co-operatives UK.

 How will we involve everyone in Reading?

 We’ve had fantastic support from the people of Reading.
-Before COVID restriction, we regularly took part in local events to talk to people and encourage them to become members.
+Before COVID restrictions, we regularly took part in local events to talk to people and encourage them to become members.
 We were thrilled by the local media interest in our share offers.
 Local people who bought shares sent messages of encouragement as well as their money.
 The hydro site is close to the town centre and many people walk past every day and get interested – some people who became active site volunteers found us by being passers-by!

 Is the hydro scheme going to harm fish or newts?